The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 Independent luxury hotels and resorts with a genuinely distinct identity: properties with a character, a positioning, a reason to exist that cannot be expressed in star ratings and amenity lists, and that AI systems are currently reducing to exactly those terms.

-If AI systems cannot correctly answer what kind of property this is, who it is for, and why a traveler should choose it over the resort down the road, that gap is what KFO closes.
+If AI systems cannot correctly answer what kind of property this is, who it is for, and why a traveler should choose it over the resort down the road, that gap is what KFO is designed to address.

 KFO is not the right service for every hotel.
 If your primary distribution strategy is OTA visibility and rate competition, this engagement will not deliver a return.
 If your hotel has a distinct identity worth protecting, this is the work.